Food Additives in China: Regulations and Practical Cases

 • A comprehensive database of service providers with contact information

-Specifically, these guidelines cover the principles for the application of food additives in mainland China, as regulated by GB 2760-2014 National Food Safety Standard for Uses of Food Additives and its appendixes:
+Specifically, these guidelines cover the principles for the application of food additives in mainland China, as regulated by GB 2760-2024 National Food Safety Standard Standard for Uses of Food Additives and its appendixes.

 • If a certain substance is not included in any of the lists of GB 2760 – or subsequent approval announcements of the National Health Commission (NHC) – then it must first be registered with the NHC to be allowed to be used in foods in China.
-However, confusion may arise between new food additives and new food raw materials: Chapter 3 will illustrate the definitions and use of both so to guide manufacturers through the application procedure.
+However, confusion may arise between new food additives and new food raw materials.
+Chapter 3 illustrates the definitions and use of both so to guide manufacturers through the application procedure.

 • Chapter 4 summarises the labelling requirements for food additives to be sold in China, distinguishing between food additives imported into China as final products, and final food products containing food additives.